lagotto/lagotto/docs/api.md

 Results of the v5 API are paged with 50 results per page.
 Use `rows` to pick a smaller number (1-50) of results per page, and use `page` to page through the results.

+### order

+When used together with the `source` parameter, results are sorted by descending event count.
+Otherwise (the default) results are sorted by date descending.

 ## Metrics
 The metrics for every source are returned as total number, and separated in categories, e.g. `html` and `pdf` views for usage data, `readers` for bookmarking services, and `likes` and `comments` for social media.
 The same 5 categories are always returned for every source to simplify parsing of API responses: